Info Source: Sources of Federal Government and Employee Information

 Climate Change Adaptation – Class of record

-Records Description: Information is available about the impacts of and adaptation to climate change in Canada, with a focus on coastal management, natural resource sectors, adaptation skills and economics. that is used by decision-makers to plan, design and implement climate change adaptation actions.
+Records Description: Information is available about the impacts of and adaptation to climate change in Canada, focusing primarily on adaptation knowledge within the natural resource sectors, adaptation skills and economics, and coastal management. that is used by decision-makers to plan, design and implement climate change adaptation actions.
 Documents are available on projects funded through operating and contribution funds and their outputs, meetings convened on the topic and information provided to stakeholders and the public.

-Document Types: Agendas, briefing notes, budgeting, funding, communications plans, contracts, contribution agreements, consultant reports, correspondence, memoranda, minutes of meetings, presentation decks, project plans, operational policies and procedures, project descriptions, project performance, project approval documents, project status reports, travel management, transfer payments, Treasury Board submissions, grants and contributions, licensing agreements, requests for information, user needs assessments, status reports, liaison with other government departments, federal, provincial, territorial, private sector and academic coordination, partnership and collaboration, conferences, international relations, and Public Opinion Research Reports.
+Document Types: Agendas, briefing notes, budgeting, funding, communications plans, contracts, contribution agreements, consultant reports, correspondence, memoranda, minutes of meetings, presentation decks, project plans, operational policies and procedures, project descriptions, project performance, project approval documents, project status reports, travel management, transfer payments, Treasury Board submissions,, licensing agreements, requests for information, user needs assessments, reports, studies, status reports, liaison with other government departments, federal, provincial, territorial, private sector and academic coordination, partnership and collaboration, conferences, international relations, and Public Opinion Research Reports.

 Record Number: NRCan LMS 011